element-hq/element-android/CONTRIBUTING.md

 Please consider accessibility as an important point.
 As a minimum requirement, in layout XML files please use attributes such as `android:contentDescription` and `android:importantForAccessibility`, and test with a screen reader if it's working well.
 You can add new string resources, dedicated to accessibility, in this case, please prefix theirs id with `a11y_`.

+For instance, when updating the image `src` of an ImageView, please also consider updating its `contentDescription`.
+A good example is a play pause button.

 ### Layout

 When adding or editing layouts, make sure the layout will render correctly if device uses a RTL (Right To Left) language.